PowerShift Publications 2018-2011

 Making Sense of CETA - Read and understand CETA

 This publication analyses the most controversial aspects of the planned Comprehensive Economic and Trade Agreement (CETA).
 Numerous experts from Canada and the EU gather their expertise here and shed light on the agreement from various perspectives.
-They all agree on one thing: In its current form, CETA threatens the common good on both sides of the Atlantic.
-In a number of policy areas, many of which deal only indirectly with trade, CETA raises the rights of companies and foreign investors above the well-being of citizens and the general public.
+In one, they all agree: In its current form, CETA threatens the common good on both sides of the Atlantic.
+In a wide range of policy areas, many of which are only indirectly related to trade, CETA raises the rights of companies and foreign investors above the well-being of citizens and the general public.

 Investment protection and dispute resolution in CETA

 This publication by PowerShift e.V./Canadian Centre for Policy Alternatives (CPPA) critically examines the provisions on investment protection and dispute resolution in CETA.
-It is argued that the new Investment Court System (ICS) fails to address the fundamental concerns of the public and continues to provide extensive safeguards for investors who could threaten public regulatory attempts.
+It argues that the new Investment Court System (ICS) does not address the fundamental concerns of the public and continues to provide extensive safeguards for investors that could threaten public regulatory attempts.

 Public services at risk